New & Used Ram 1500: In Depth

 GET A FREE PRICE QUOTE

-The Ram 1500 is a full-size pickup that competes with the GMC Sierra, Chevrolet Silverado, and the Ford F-150--the Nissan Titan and the Toyota Tundra, too, but to a lesser extent.
+The Ram 1500 is a full-size pickup that competes with the GMC Sierra, Chevrolet Silverado, Ford F-150, and the Toyota Tundra, too, but to a lesser extent.
 All of the Ram’s American competitors have been recently updated, but so has the Ram, adopting a new, more efficient V-6 engine and new infotainment systems.

 For all the latest information on this full-size truck, see our review of the 2014 Ram 1500.Over the long course of history, the Ram 1500 traces its lineage back to Dodge pickups.
 In its modern form, it's been around since 1994, when a resurgent Chrysler redesigned its pickup trucks with a daring new look that borrowed the stance of 18-wheelers and immediately gave its pickups some impact over the plainer trucks from Ford and GM.
 The move was a wise one: the look was a hit, and before long, the Ram was a strong third-place seller where it had been an also-ran.

 In 2002 Chrysler introduced a new Dodge Ram with HEMI V-8 engines and a somewhat diluted look, but much improved dynamics that gave it the best ride quality in the class and some of the best towing figures, too.
 However, the Ram's progress would nearly halt when Chrysler was first sold by its Daimler parent company to private equity, then would plunge into bankruptcy in 2009, to be rescued by Italy's Fiat.